minku-singh/markEleven/README.md

-# Is Your Borthday Lucky
+# Is Your Birthday Lucky

 Here, users enter their birthdate and lucky number and this app shows whether the number is actually lucky for the user or not.